undisbeliever/bass-untech/README.md

 License
 =======

-bass is licensed under the GNU GPLv3.
+bass and bass-untech is licensed under the GNU GPLv3.